oracle/fmw-kubernetes/docs-source/content/oig/manage-oig-domains/wlst-admin-operations.md

    oimcluster-cluster-oim-cluster-ssl   ClusterIP   None             <none>        14101/TCP                    21s
    ```

-1. Connect to a bash shell for the pod running your Administration Server:
+1. Connect to a bash shell for the helper pod:

    ```
-   $ kubectl exec -it oimcluster-adminserver -n oimcluster -- /bin/bash
+   $ kubectl exec -it helper -n oimcluster -- /bin/bash
    ```

 1. In the bash shell run the following: